Adnan1729/ABSTRA/README.md

-  author       = {Adnan Mahmud and Abbi Abdel Rehim and Gabriel Reader and Ross King}, year         = {2025}, howpublished = {Preprint}, note         = {University of Edinburgh and University of Cambridge}, url          = {https://github.com/Adnan1729/abstra}
+  author       = {Adnan Mahmud and Abbi Abdel Rehim and Gabriel Reader and Ross King}, year         = {2025}, howpublished = {Preprint}, url          = {https://github.com/Adnan1729/abstra}
 }
 ```